apache/hawq-docs/ddl/ddl-table.md

 #### Declaring Distribution Keys <a id="topic_kjg_tqm_gv"></a>

 `CREATE TABLE`'s optional clause `DISTRIBUTED BY` specifies the distribution policy for a table.
 The default is a random distribution policy.
 You can also choose to distribute data as a hash-based policy, where the `bucketnum` attribute sets the number of hash buckets used by a hash-distributed table.
-HASH distributed tables are created with the number of hash buckets specified by the `hawq_rm_nvseg_perquery_limit` parameter.
+HASH distributed tables are created with the number of hash buckets specified by the `default_hash_table_bucket_number` parameter.

 #### Performance Tuning <a id="topic_wff_mqm_gv"></a>